CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 - **how denoising influences the number of iterations needed to get an "acceptably smooth" result**

+Denoising will lower the number of iterations requried to get an acceptably smooth result as seen below.

 | Acceptably Smooth Without Denoise (500 Iters) | Acceptably Smooth Denoised (50 Iterations) | No Denoise (50 Iterations) |
 | ----------- | ----------- | ----------- |
 | ![](img/acceptableSmooth700.png)  |  ![](img/acceptableSmooth50.png)  | ![](img/noDenoise50.png)